コンテンツにスキップ

 • init — Bootstraps a new biome project.
 Creates a configuration file with some defaults.

-• migrate — It updates the configuration when there are breaking changes
+• migrate — Updates the configuration when there are breaking changes.

-• explain — A command to retrieve the documentation of various aspects of the CLI.
+• explain — Shows documentation of various aspects of the CLI.

 Usage: biome version